Apozzi/A-_CPU/README.md

 # A# - CPU in Logicsim.
 Central Processing Unit created in logicsim, using only basic logic gates and integrated circuits(Created by me).
-This microprocessador is named A# because my name begins with A and is one of my first CPUs.

 ![Screenshot](https://i.postimg.cc/bNXQj4TP/Captura-de-Tela-2017-10-12-as-21-26-43.png)